Conductor: David Fague

 The Jazz Combos provide students the opportunity to play in small jazz groups (4-7 players).
 Students develop improvisational skills, become familiar with performance etiquette, and learn to transcribe/ arrange tunes using the music notation program Sibelius.
-Students are taught the skills necessary to continue playing jazz after leaving the University.
 The Jazz Combos focus 50% of their energy on traditional live performances and the other 50% on learning how to record audio and video, mix and master audio, video edit, and be able to present a competent visual/aural representation of their music in an online format.

 The Jazz Program is directed by David Fague, Senior Lecturer of Music, who is a long time member of the Spokane Jazz Orchestra as well as an active performer in the Spokane jazz community on saxophones, bass, and vocals in a variety of genres including jazz, funk, pop, rock, and country.

 Students interested in Jazz Combos should contact David Fague at firstname.lastname@example.org.